-There are significant advantages to planning the annual report process well in advance.
-Both when it comes to optimising your resources, improving stakeholder management, and reducing any surprises by addressing specific risk areas early in the process.
-But how do you best plan the preparation of the annual report?
-This article will provide you with valuable insights.
+There are significant advantages to starting the process of preparing the annual report well in advance.
+This benefits the optimisation of your resources, improves stakeholder management and reduces the risk of surprises when addressing specific risk areas.
+But how do you best plan the creation of the annual report?
+You can learn more about this in this article.

 A well-planned process can, therefore, be crucial for ensuring the most optimal use of resources.
 It provides your employees with a better framework for preparation, helps keep audit fees to a minimum, and makes internal communication to the company's stakeholders more credible.

-Perhaps your company's activities, key personnel, accounting regulations, and timeline remain unchanged from last year, but these are not valid arguments for not revisiting last year's plan.
+Perhaps your company's activities, key personnel, accounting regulations and timeline remain unchanged from last year, however, we recommend that you revisit the plan and, most importantly, the lessons learned from last year.

 Identify your stakeholders and their expectations

-Management is the official issuer of the annual report, and therefore they are the key stakeholder of Finance's task preparing it.
-This particularly applies to the CFO, who has formal responsibility for the report's financial content.
-It is, therefore, important that you clarify expectations for the task as early as possible regarding time consumption, quality and support of the CFO's need to manage other stakeholders (particularly the CEO and the board of directors).
+Management is the formal issuer of the annual report, making them the key stakeholder in the Finance department's task of preparing it.
+Therefore, it is crucial to clarify expectations for the task as early as possible in terms of time consumption, quality and support for the CFO’s needs in managing other stakeholders (particularly the CEO and the board of directors).

-It is also important to incorporate the impact of more strategic considerations.
-Is there, for example, a need for voluntary changes in accounting policies or presentation currency, or should there be a full conversion to a different accounting framework (e.g. from the Danish Financial Statements Act to IFRS)?
+The planning should also include considerations of potential impacts from more strategic matters.
+For example, is there a need for voluntary changes in accounting policies or presentation currency?
+Will a full conversion to another accounting framework (e.g., from the Danish Financial Statements Act to IFRS) be required and so forth?

 The involvement of external advisers must also be coordinated early in the process, as this can have a significant impact on both timeline and resource consumption.
 A solid plan for collecting reporting packages from subsidiaries is also essential, as this is often an area where delays can threaten the overall timeline.